FranciscoThiesen/franciscothiesen.github.io/_posts/2024-08-13-Reflection-JSON.md

 tags: Modern C++, JSON, Serialization, Reflection, C++26, Performance
 ---

-# Reflection-based JSON in C++ at Gigabytes per Second

 JSON (JavaScript Object Notation) is a popular format for storing and transmitting data.
 It uses human-readable text to represent structured data in the form of attribute–value pairs and arrays.
 E.g., `{"age":5, "name":"Daniel", toys:["wooden dog", "little car"]}`.
 Ingesting and producing JSON documents can be a performance bottleneck.